pkirkup-disguise/d3lua/README.md

 # d3lua

-This repository contains a Lua script that uses the `socket.http` and `dkjson` modules to send a GET request to an API endpoint and parse the JSON response.
+This repository contains a Lua script that uses the `socket.http` and `dkjson` modules to talk to the d3 APIs and print the response in a command prompt.

 ## Dependencies